 5. Cook until al dente: Firm to the bite but not hard.

-6. Drain without rinsing: This method allows sauces, such as starchy ones, to cling beautifully.
+6. Drain without rinsing: This method lets starchy sauces cling beautifully.

 For baked or casserole dishes, undercook them slightly so they finish perfectly in the oven.